nopnop2002/esp-idf-lsm6ds3/README.md

 # esp-idf-lsm6ds3
-A demo showing the pose of the lsm6ds3 in 3D using esp-idf.
+A demo showing the pose of the lsm6ds3 6DoF IMU sensor in 3D using esp-idf.

 You can use the Kalman filter or the Madgwick filter to estimate the Euler angle.
 Euler angles are roll, pitch and yaw.